omenkish/customer-portal/README.md

 ## Limitations
+* The styling and UX can be greatly improved especially for smaller devices
 * Email configuration may need to be updated for production
 * Given that rails is well optimized for Postgres, I am wondering why we chose to use MySQL